 Transparencies from Mira meeting in Glasgow, May 1996

 There are a few other random talks of mine recorded in various ways and available on the web.
 Here is one I gave at an ISKO conference in 2008.
 A seminar I gave at the Indian Institute of Management, Ahmedabad, in December 2018.

 I have at various times taught the following:

 and a few other things.

-Another poetry website I maintain (contains a few of my own).
+Another poetry website I maintain, for Girton College Cambridge. (contains a few of my own).